- Click-wrap agreement: User agrees to the terms and conditions by clicking or ticking the box, legally binding under certain conditions.

 The legal validity of shrink-wrap agreements is controversial and varies depending on the jurisdiction:

-– Recognized as valid in some countries if the customer has been made aware of the existence of the terms prior to purchase
+– Recognized as valid in some countries if the customer was made aware of the existence of the terms before the purchase

-– Considered problematic in other jurisdictions due to lack of explicit consent Challenges:
+– Considered problematic in other jurisdictions as there is no explicit consent

-– Lack of opportunity for the customer to review the terms prior to purchase
+– Lack of opportunity for the customer to check the conditions before purchase

-– Difficulties in returning after opening the package
+– Difficulties with returns after opening the packaging

 3. browse wrap agreement